Monitors - New UI

 ---|---|

 Drive and threshold | Select the drive you want to monitor and specify the disk space threshold that needs to be passed for an alert to be triggered (% used/GB used/ GB free).
 If you enter a percentage value, you can only use integers.
 NOTE If you select the option Any Drive and multiple drives are over the threshold, only one alert will be triggered for one of the drives.
 The Agent will not alert for each drive individually.
 NOTE Any Drive Disk Usage monitor will only show value for a drive that is closest to the threshold set within the monitor.
-Refer to Real-Time Monitoring Status in the legacy UI and Monitors in the New UI. |
+Refer to the Monitors card on the Device summary page.
+NOTE If a drive letter selected for monitoring is not present on a targeted device, then no data will be returned for that monitor. |

 Only apply for disks > GB | Select the check box to only apply the monitor to disks above a certain disk capacity and enter a value of GB.
 This option is useful if you want to exclude disks below a certain capacity (for example, USB sticks). |